5 Random Pages

 A site visit was carried out during 2010, when the report of the battery site was confirmed.

-Three holdfasts were found together, in line, on a slightly raised concrete platform.
-Each holdfast has 20 fixing studs arranged in a pitch circle of about three feet in a diameter.
-The outer two holdfasts are fitted with heavy, circular, steel reinforcing plates, slightly larger in diameter than circle of mounting studs.
+Three holdfasts were found together, mounted in line, on a slightly raised concrete platform.
+Each holdfast had 20 fixing studs arranged in a pitch circle of about three feet in a diameter.
+The outer two holdfasts were re fitted with heavy, circular, steel reinforcing plates, slightly larger in diameter than the circle of mounting studs.
 The centre holdfast has the studs rising straight from the concrete base.
 The Scape Trust Coastal Survey of 2002 described all three holdfasts as having steel reinforcing plates.

-There are further areas of concrete nearby, together with a large concrete block, however the purpose of these items is unclear.
+Further areas of concrete lie in the ground nearby, together with a large concrete block, however the purpose of these items is unclear.

-In the field to the north of the caravan site stands the remains of a wide brick pillar, which may have supported a water tank.
+In the field to the north of the caravan site are the remains of a wide brick pillar, which may have supported a water tank.

-A number of concrete hut bases could be seen in the ground adjacent to the brick pillar.
+A number of concrete bases could be seen in the ground adjacent to the brick pillar, and these were probably served as hut bases.

 Follow-up visit